KristinaEngland/design-system/components/notification-banner.md

 - To announce an event that has some significance to the user.
   - Use action-required notifications when an announcement is urgent and should be intrusive, such as a system downtime alert or when an immediate software update is required due to a security vulnerability.
   - Use passive notifications for information that is not urgent and thus should be less intrusive.
 This might be a reminder to run a software update or of an upcoming deadline.
 Note that passive notifications are easily missed so using multiple ways to convey that content such as through a customer email are recommended.
+   - Do not require immediate action and can be dismissed on a timer or persist, depending on the content

 ## When not to use
 - They are not triggered by users’ immediate actions.
 Do not use for error messages.
 Use an alert component instead.

 ## Accessibility and Usability
 - Provide concise, informative notifications.
+-

 ## HTML and CSS